DiamondCoder02/Lulu_Femboy/README.md

 This bot only works with slash commands.
 NSFW commands only works in nsfw channels. :3

 ## Self Setup
 - Have latest [NodeJs](https://nodejs.org/en/) installed.
-(Currently developed on 18.0.0)
+(Currently developed on 18.5.0)
 - First start setup.bat (You can close the console when done).
 - Make a bot for yourself at [Discord developer portal](https://discord.com/developers/applications).
 - Get both Client ID and Token, copy and paste into the config.json file.
 - If you want you can change the stop password for your desire but it's only used for the stop command( for now).
 - Invite the bot into the server with this link.
 Replace TEXT with client id: ( https://discord.com/api/oauth2/authorize?client_id=TEXT&permissions=2415930432&scope=bot%20applications.commands )
-- After all this save and run start.bat ( It will ask you what language you want and how you want to activate commands.
-Recommended: 1.)
+- After all this save and run start.bat ~~( It will ask you what language you want and how you want to activate commands.
+Recommended: 1.)~~

 ##### Debug level in config:
 0. No trigger messages.
 Only errors.
 1. Trigger messages.
 2. Trigger messages and button/menu reactions.
 (Default)
 3. Discord.js debug messages.

-"Easy" language support as usual.
-In config you can kinda see what I plan and how I'm currently holding.

 ### Future (maybe) ideas:
 - [ ] reminder system